 PSS developed two in-class educational programs:

-- Cool School Challenge climate education (2010-2012).
+- Cool School Challenge climate education (2010 to 2012).
 Working with the University of Oregon, PSS created standards-based climate lessons for 3rd through 8th graders.
 This curriculum was used for 2 years in many local schools.

-- Green Partnership Schools (GPS) program (2013 to present); standards-based lessons for 4th/5th grade students covering resource conservation, environmental science, making healthy choices, and a variety of other sustainability-related topics.
-Our GPS program is an essential part of what we do today, educating over 1,600 students each year in 20 participating schools within Lane County.
+- Green Partnership Schools (GPS) program (2013 to 2020); standards-based lessons for 4th/5th grade students covering resource conservation, environmental science, making healthy choices, and a variety of other sustainability-related topics.
+Our GPS program educated over 1,600 students each year in 34 participating schools within Lane County.